alencarandre/image-uploading-service/README.md

 #### Enviroment variables

-It's need to setup some environment variables
+It need to setup some environment variables

 `DATABASE_PASSWORD` define postgres password `DEFAULT_HOST` is used to define base URL to download images.
+`SECRET_KEY_BASE` provide here a random string.
+It is used to rails in production mode

 #### Build docker